flytegg/twilight/README.md

 - Mongo Sync Driver
 - GSON

-#### GSON
+### GSON

-We're aiming to provide some standard GSON Type Adapters for ease of use.
+We provide some standard GSON Type Adapters for ease of use.
 Currently, we have adapters for the following:

 - Location